grafana/grafana/docs/sources/http_api/access_control.md

 `POST /api/access-control/roles`

 Creates a new custom role and maps given permissions to that role.
-Note that roles with the same prefix as [Predefined Roles]({{< relref "../enterprise/access-control/roles.md" >}}) can't be created.
+Note that roles with the same prefix as [Fixed Roles]({{< relref "../enterprise/access-control/roles.md" >}}) can't be created.

 #### Required permissions